Tom Valenti: Introduction to haute cuisine

 After graduating from high school, Valenti took a job working pastry at a local Ithaca French restaurant, l'Auberge du Cochon Rouge.
-Exposure to the traditional Escoffier style of French cooking led him to relocate to Rye, New York where he accepted a job as a private chef to a wealthy family.
+Exposure to the traditional Escoffier style of French cooking led him to relocate to Rye, New York, where he accepted a job as a private chef to a wealthy family.
 He was free to design the menu as he pleased with the stipulation that the same meal not be repeated for at least 200 days.
-This job lasted for 2 years until the couple employing him divorced.

-Valenti next landed a position at the Greenwich, Connecticut restaurant being opened by famous French chef Guy Savoy.
-Savoy took note of Valenti's culinary abilities and sent him over to his signature restaurant in Paris, France to further his skills over the next 15 months.
+He next landed a position at the Greenwich, Connecticut, restaurant being opened by famous French chef Guy Savoy.
+Savoy took note of Valenti's culinary abilities and sent him over to his signature restaurant in Paris, France, to further his skills over the next 15 months.

 Gotham Bar & Grill

 Upon completion of his internship at Savoy's Paris restaurant, Valenti departed France via Charles de Gaulle Airport where a friend introduced him to Alfred Portale who was returning from his own culinary study period.
-Shortly after returning to the US, Portale took control of his now famous restaurant, Gotham Bar & Grill, and hired Valenti as his first sous-chef.
+Shortly after returning to the U.S., Portale took control of his now famous restaurant, Gotham Bar & Grill, and hired Valenti as his first sous-chef.
 It was here that Valenti put to use the precision culinary skills he had developed during his time in France.
-Valenti would remain at Gotham for 2 years.
+Valenti would remain at Gotham for two years.

 Executive Chef

 During his time at Gotham, Valenti became friends with the front-of-house manager, Alison Becker.
 Soon they would collaborate to open Alison on Dominick, Valenti's breakout opportunity as Executive Chef.
 In 1989, Esquire magazine called their venture "Best New Restaurant" in New York City.
 In 1990, Food & Wine magazine named Valenti one of the "Ten Best New Chefs" in the country.

 In 1994, after 5 years and much critical acclaim, Valenti and Becker parted ways and he assumed the Executive Chef position at Cascabel where he worked for 2 years before taking off some time from the rigors of kitchen work.
 In 1998, Valenti assumed the lead position at Ken Aretsky's Upper East Side bistro Butterfield 81.
 Critical acclaim was almost immediate.
-New York Times food critic Ruth Reichl declared Valenti a "clairvoyant in the kitchen", describing his "meat-oriented dishes" as "offering exactly what I wanted to eat."
-New York magazine's Gail Greene waxed poetic about the "mythic lamb shanks."
+New York Times food critic Ruth Reichl declared Valenti a "clairvoyant in the kitchen", describing his "meat-oriented dishes" as "offering exactly what I wanted to eat".
+New York magazine's Gael Greene referred to his "mythic lamb shank".
 Valenti would run the kitchen for 2 years before departing to work on his own venture.